tornado-repositories/.github/profile/README.md

 exchanges have banned users who interact with the Tornado Cash smart contract address on Ethereum.
 At the same time, [Github shut down the user accounts of all known Tornado Cash developers, and removed the source code repositories owned by Tornado's Github organization.](https://www.theregister.com/2022/08/10/github_tornado_cookies/)

 While Github succeeded in removing the original copies of all Tornado source code repositories, they did not remove all "forks" of the code made by GitHub users.
-Sevearl of these forks were recently collected by contributors to the [tornadocash-community](https://github.com/tornadocash-community) organization.
+Several of these forks were recently collected by contributors to the [tornadocash-community](https://github.com/tornadocash-community) organization.
 This current repository is simply a (further) fork of the repositories collected by that organization.

 ### Why preserve the Tornado Cash source code?